mcroddev/libsame/readme.md

 compiler, but warnings will be thrown by CMake as we don't have configurations for other compilers. **This does necessarily mean it will fail to compile.**

+libsame will be built as a static library by default and neither the unit tests, benchmarks, nor examples will be built unless you explicitly ask for them.

-CMake options:
+libsame specific CMake options:

     -DLIBSAME_BUILD_EXAMPLES:BOOL=ON/OFF
       Build the examples.
 This requires SDL2 which will be automatically fetched by CMake if SDL2 cannot be found and LIBSAME_DOWNLOAD_DEPS is enabled.

       Default is off.

     -DLIBSAME_BUILD_TESTS:BOOL=ON/OFF
+      Build the unit tests; additionally, it enables the sanitizers and code coverage if supported by the compiler.

-      Build the unit tests.
-This requires googletest which will be automatically fetched by CMake due to googletest adhering to the Abseil Live at Head philosophy.
+      This requires GoogleTest which will be automatically fetched by CMake due to GoogleTest adhering to the Abseil Live at Head philosophy.
 This will occur regardless of the LIBSAME_DOWNLOAD_DEPS setting if this option is enabled.

       Default is off.

     -DLIBSAME_BUILD_BENCHMARKS:BOOL=ON/OFF
       Build the benchmarks.
 This requires benchmark which will be automatically fetched by CMake if benchmark cannot be found and LIBSAME_DOWNLOAD_DEPS is enabled.

       Default is off.

     -DLIBSAME_DOWNLOAD_DEPS:BOOL=ON/OFF
       Automatically downloads missing dependencies as appropriate.

       Default is off.

+    -DLIBSAME_USE_SANITIZERS:BOOL=ON/OFF
+      Turns on both ASAN and UBSan if supported by the compiler.

+      Default is off.

     -DLIBSAME_STATIC_LIBRARY:BOOL=ON/OFF
       Build a static library form of libsame.

-Default is off.
+      Default is on.

     -DLIBSAME_SHARED_LIBRARY:BOOL=ON/OFF
       Build a shared library form of libsame.

       Default is off.

     -DLIBSAME_TESTS_SHARED_LIBRARY:BOOL=ON/OFF
       If unit tests are enabled, use the shared library form of libsame when linking.
 Otherwise, use the static library form.

       Default is off.

     -DLIBSAME_BENCHMARKS_SHARED_LIBRARY:BOOL=ON/OFF
       If benchmarks are enabled, use the shared library form of libsame when linking.
 Otherwise, use the static library form.

       Default is off.

     -DLIBSAME_EXAMPLES_SHARED_LIBRARY:BOOL=ON/OFF
       If examples are enabled, use the shared library form of libsame when linking.
 Otherwise, use the static library form.

       Default is off.

     -DLIBSAME_WARNINGS_ARE_ERRORS:BOOL=ON/OFF
       Treat all compile warnings as errors.
 Useful only for developers and CI pipelines.

       Default is off.